1. How were the assessment items developed?

 RVEAL uses a multi-stage adaptive assessment design.
 This type of assessment uses modules, or collections of items, to determine student pathways through the assessment.
 Each module consists of groups of self-contained items which assess both reading and vocabulary skills.

 Difficulty is adjusted and determined by a student’s performance in the previous module.

 3. What theoretical considerations underpin RVEAL?

 The RVEAL assessment instrument is based on Vygotskian theory and assessment for learning principles.
 Psychometrically, it draws in the Rasch model of item response theory.
 All items developed for use in RVEAL were trialled and then analysed using these principles.
 The Rasch model reports items and student abilities using a logarithmic scale known as the logit scale.
 Logits can be both positive and negative in value.
-Each assessment item was designed with a particular logit value and a corresponding stage on the EAL Developmental Continuum P – 10.
+Each assessment item was designed with a particular logit value and a corresponding level on the Victorian Curriculum F-10 EAL.

 However, because logits can be both positive and negative in value, reporting and interpretation of a student’s results can be difficult.
 The EAL Reading and Vocabulary Proficiency Scale translates these logit values to a positive whole number.
 This makes the scale more meaningful and facilitates their interpretation for teachers and school leaders.